The Ancestral Houses in Old Gapan | Nueva Ecija

 During Holy Week, churches cover their altars as a symbol of shared atonement.

 Inside the church, devotees pay homage to the picture of La Virgen Divina Pastora, which dates back to the 18th century and is believed to have been gifted by the Valmonte family.
-Specifically, it is believed to have been bequeathed by Doña Juana Valmonte, daughter of Don Bartolome de la Cruz Valmonte, who was the first Gobernadorcillo of Gapan, having served in 1747.
+Specifically, it is believed to have been bequeathed by Doña Juana Valmonte, daughter of Don Bartolome de la Cruz Valmonte, who was the first Ilonggo Gobernadorcillo of Gapan, having served in 1747.

 Start of the Maundy Thursday procession in Gapan Church